uweinside/VUWare/docs/user-guide/settings.md

 ```

 !!! danger "Manual Editing"
-    Manual editing of the configuration file is not recommended.
-Always use the Settings interface to make changes.
+    Manual editing of the configuration file is not recommended for most users.
+Always use the Settings interface to make changes when possible.
+See the Advanced Settings section below for JSON-only settings.

 ---